kennizen/e-commerce-backend/README.md

 🚀🚀🚀 Server started on host port 8080.

-If all the above steps were successfull then the database is created, product data is seeded into the database, all the necessary migrations are done and you are good to go.
+If all the above steps are successful then the database is created, product data is seeded into the database, all the necessary migrations are done and you are good to go.

 #### For API docs type the following into the browser's url.